IanTeda/docker_stacks/stacks/nextcloud/README.md

 # Nextcloud Docker Compose

 Environmental variables need to be set in `.env`.
-An example config can be found at env.example.
+An example config can be found at `env.example`.

 ## Redis